harryjstroud/TMCS-2019/hackathon/imd-vr/instructions.md

 * Choose different renderers (i.e. ball and stick etc.) for each of the selections mentioned above

 Have fun!
 See what selections and trajectories you can generate.

+### If you have any questions, please do not hesitate to ask Becca or Alex!